0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 If we search for the FCCID 2AJ3WEBECZW03 from the back of the device at [fcc.gov](https://apps.fcc.gov/oetcf/eas/reports/ViewExhibitReport.cfm?mode=Exhibits&RequestTimeout=500&calledFromFrame=N&application_id=yl2hr7pvnYtSU5TBbzIdXQ%3D%3D&fcc_id=2AJ3WEBECZW03) we will find disassembled photos showing that the cover is held on by glue around the edge.
-We can also see the part number for the chipset, but its hard to make out for certain.
+We can also see the part number for the chipset, but it is hard to make out for certain.

 Using two small screwdrivers I was able to pry around the edge until the cover finally popped off.
 It doesn't look pretty and new, but function is more important than form here.